 "Ashwagandha acts on the endocrine system by encouraging hormone balance," says Dr. Ashutosh Gautam, clinical operations and coordination manager at Baidyanath.
-Studies suggest a reduction in menopausal symptoms, such as hot flashes and mood swings.
+Studies even suggest a reduction in menopausal symptoms, such as hot flashes and mood swings.

 It also contains potent antioxidant properties that help protect the skin against free radical damage and slow down the ageing process by firming up your skin for a more youthful look.
-You can find it in my I AM Energised powder (£15), along with maca and rhodiola rosea.
+You can find it in Moon Juice's SuperYou ($49).

 In Ayurveda, triphala is known as “three fruits” and is made from the combination of three myrobalans, fruit-bearing trees: amalaki, bibhitaki and haritaki.
 The benefits of this adaptogen are hugely amplified when the three are combined.
 Dr. Michael Tierra, LAc, OMD, researched triphala and reported that it improves the digestive and liver function.
 Amalaki is said to contain 20 times the vitamin C of an orange, which is essential for collagen synthesis.
 Triphala can also be applied topically to the skin to speed the healing of bruises and sunburns.

 If fine lines and wrinkles are your concern, then get to know this herb.
 It has been found to support collagen and elastin production in the skin, which are the building blocks of young, plump skin.